mikeyjwilliams/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+  client side is more SEO efficient, it refreshses the page on every load, while server-side rendering loads the whole app even if you might not view it at the beginning and then just sends api calls for new data as needed for the little parts that are needed maybe a tweet, or a message box for example.

 - [ ] What does HTTP stand for?

+  http network protocol to run crud operations over the internet, also rules for the internet

 - [ ] What does CRUD stand for?

+  Create, Read, Update, Delete

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

 - [ ] Mention three tools we can use to make AJAX requests.

+  Axios, fetch, XmlHttpRequest

 ## Project Set Up